-You will definitely fall in love with Jamaica like I did.
-This Caribbean island nation, has a lush topography of mountains, rain forests and reef-lined beaches.
+You will definitely fall in love with Jamaica as I did.
+This Caribbean island nation has a lush topography of mountains, rain forests, and reef-lined beaches.
 Eligible for visa on arrival for Indians and is valid for 6 months.

-Travelling to Vietnam is now easy.
-This Asian country on the South China Sea known for its beaches, rivers, Buddhist pagodas and bustling cities, needs no introduction to the Indian traveller.
+Traveling to Vietnam is now easy.
+This Asian country on the South China Sea is known for its beaches, rivers, Buddhist pagodas and bustling cities need no introduction to the Indian traveler.
 Hanoi, the capital city offers you interesting places to see.
-Vietnam is turning out to be a top contender on every Indian tourist bucket list.
+Vietnam is turning out to be a top contender in every Indian tourist bucket list.
 Visa can be acquired on arrival for a fee and is valid for 30 days at a charge.

 Get a travel bucket list

 I wish to take a trip to each of these wonderful lands in the near future.
 Hope my blog post will help you decide your next holiday destination too.
 And visa should not be a problem for any Indian passport holder.

 All pictures on this post are taken from the internet except one